 - Flour tortillas.
 I like to use flour tortillas or even tortillas made with a corn-flour blend, since they are a bit sturdier than corn tortillas.
 However, feel free to use any favorite tortillas.

 - Cheese.
 Any favorite shredded cheese works great.
-We like cheddar or pepper jack in this recipe.
+We like cheddar, monterey jack cheese or pepper jack in this recipe.

 - Optional garnish.
-Top this Mexican lasagna with avocado, tomatoes and cilantro or any other Mexican toppings that you love!
+Top this taco lasagna with avocado, tomatoes and cilantro or any other Mexican toppings that you love!